I hoped and planned for a natural birth.

 - laying down with hips elevated above heart (use pillows under your butt), 15-30 minutes per day (I did this while meditating, knocking two things out at once)

 - held bags of frozen vegetables on my stomach where her head was

 - had my husband talk through paper towel tubes aimed at my lower abdomen to get her to turn toward his voice (seriously)

 - treatment from a chiropractor

-Of course, don’t do any of these things or any other physical activity without your doctor’s approval and/or if you are in pain (come on do you even really need me to tell you that?).
+Of course, don’t do any of these things or any other physical activity without your doctor’s approval and/or if you are in pain.
 Good luck in your efforts.
 Come back and let me know if your breech baby eventually turned, and share your experience in the comments.
 We all have unique situations and I really love hearing others’ experiences.
 Thanks for reading!